ilikebooks123/Simple-Banking-System/README.md

 Buffer Explained
 -
 If you do not know what the buffer is or how it works I  will give a simple explanation here.
-The buffer is what stores the data inputted into the terminal from using scanf(or any code that request input from the user).
+The buffer is what stores the data inputted into the from using scanf(or any code that request input from the user).
 However, if the user inputs more variables into the terminal then the code asks for, the buff will keep the data and input it into the next line of code that requests an input.
+However the the problem that arised for my code is caused from the user pressing enter which in c programming is counted as '\n' a charater of its own

 While Function
 -